 - Protection of civilians;

-- Support the development of capacities of national security forces;
+- Operational support of national security forces;

 - Capacity building of the same policemen and gendarmes.

 The protection of civilians is the permanent priority of UNPOL.
 The United Nations peacekeepers protect civilians without consideration of their origin, religion or ethnic background.
 It’s the case, when the IPO make sure the rights of persons held in custody within the premises of police and gendarmerie are strictly observed.

 Another aspect which reflects UNPOL’s protection of civilians is in training.
 All training sessions delivered include a human rights module which facilitates Central African Forces’ awareness of its importance as a priority.
 The same policy in place promotes women and their access to leadership position.

 UNPOL further participates in the protection of civilians by building the capacities of policemen and gendarmes which contributes to the establishment of a security environment benefitting the populations.

 Another important aspect deals with the physical protection of the populations, especially the vulnerable ones.
 The Formed Police Units are in charge of managing and ensuring the security of the IDP camps thus supporting the national security forces, where these ones are present.

 In places where national security forces are not deployed, UNPOL conducts patrols and arrests in the same IDP camps in order to seize criminals’ weapons and arrest them in order to protect populations who have already too much suffered.

 In order to accomplish this main mission of protecting civilians, UNPOL works in close collaboration with other sections of the mission such as Human Rights Section.